-Please go to the remote learning page for information about Major Advising.
+Please go to the remote learning page for information about Pre-registration and Major Advising for 2021-22.

 Students who are interested in declaring a major in philosophy, please click here.